lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 2023, Day 16, phase one

+After having a long, LONG, thought about how to do this, I settled on recursion.
+This is not my forté and I had to retry a lot.
+Also, I do not really know how to test recursion, so there are basically zero tests here.

+However, I did learn something profound, that is so obvious I never thought about it.
+Using java Streams in recursive calls is VERY dangerous, as the initial call only returns when the entire recursion stack is processed.
+This led to multiple StackOverflow errors on my end.
+Interesting to know.

 ## 2023, Day 15, phase two

 En exercise in reading.
 Apart from that, the solution is relatively simple.